haakonnessjoen/librouteros-api/README.md

 **NOTE** The last argument MUST always be NULL.

+### int ros_send_command_cb(struct ros_connection *connection, void (*callback)(struct ros_result *result), char *command, ...)

+Send a RouterOS API "sentence" and immidiatly return.
+The first argument after the callback identifier is the command.
+For example "/interface/print".
+You can have as many "words" (parameters) as you like.
+The callback should be defined as void callback(struct ros_result *result).
+For this callback to be fired, you have to pass NULL to the callback parameter in ros_runloop_once().

+**NOTE** The last argument MUST always be NULL.

 ### struct ros_result *ros_read_packet(struct ros_connection *connection);

 If the result was result->re you can use ros_read_packet() to get the next row.
 Use multiple times until result->done is 1.